 Provide as much useful information as you can, especially if you need a specific version or format of a resource.
 Be sure to let us know in the “Notes” field if you’re working on your senior project or research with a professor.

-Most books, journal articles, scanned book chapters, DVDs, and music scores are easily available through interlibrary loan.
+Most books, journal articles, individual scanned book chapters, DVDs, and music scores are easily available through interlibrary loan.
 Dissertations and theses, older media (e.g. CDs, VHS, microforms), and materials owned only by international libraries are less readily available, but can still be obtained in some cases.

 The following types of materials are generally not available through interlibrary loan: entire ebooks, new books and films released within the last 6-12 months, encyclopedias or dictionaries, articles or book chapters longer than 50 pages, entire periodical or journal volumes.